|

 few mills in Norfolk with an overshot wheel, which seems quite remarkable

-when considering the surrounding terrain and the fact that the mill was
+when considering the surrounding, mainly flat terrain.
+The fact that the mill was

-only supplied by a small beck.
-A substantial dam was constructed
+only supplied by a small beck meant that a substantial dam was constructed

 above the mill to provide the necessary head of water to power the overshot